 The Fund's investments are determined by the Investment Committee comprising four directors, along with investment advisors from Goldman Sachs and JBWere.
 The Committee meets monthly to monitor the performance of, and to make decisions on, the investments held by the Fund.
 The investments are held in the name of the Fund by the Fund's custodian Invia Custodian Pty Ltd. The Fund invests in individual shares, securities and wholesale managed funds.

 Who is on the Investment Committee?

-Directors Alternate directors Investment advisors

-Will Allot

-Brian Jones Sally Auld

-Angela Manning Sally Campbell Andrew Boak

-Paul Sundberg (Chairman) Melissa Muratore Chris Karapalidis

-Georg von Wowern Matthew Ross
+Directors Alternate directors Investment advisors Brian Jones Angela Manning Paul Sundberg (Chairman) Georg von Melissa Muratore Will Allot Sally Auld Andrew Boak Chris Karapalidis Wowern Jack Dawson Catherine Rich Matthew Ross Curtis Reid

-Curtis Reid